Congratulations! You got through the interview process…the hard part is over!

-After your interview, whether it be later that day or the day after, you should send a follow up email.
-Thank them for setting aside time to speak with you and reinforce that you are interested in the job.
-Briefly talk about what you could bring to the position if hired and how you plan to add to the company’s goals.
-Mentioning any details that you and the interviewer discussed will be more memorable and leave more of a personal touch.
+Later that day or the day after, send a follow up email.
+Thank them for their time and reinforce that you are interested in the job.
+Talk about what you could bring to the position and contribute to the company.
+Mentioning any details that you and the interviewer discussed will make you more memorable.

 Close your email by reiterating your appreciation for the interview.
 It should be short, sweet, and to the point.

-Being overly pushy with multiple emails can hurt your chances of getting the job, so it is important to remain patient.
+Being overly pushy with multiple emails can hurt your chances of getting the job, so remain patient.
 If you haven’t heard back by the date they originally said they were going to reach out, don’t panic and send another email.
 The hiring process is difficult for hiring managers and can often take a bit more time than expected.

 Give it about a week from the original date, if you still don’t hear from them, you can send a follow up email asking if there is any additional information they need from you, that you are still very interested in the position, and that you hope to hear back soon.